purple4reina/dd-python-cold-start-testing/README.md

     $ export REGION=us-east-1
     ```

+1. Suffix.
+This step is optionally but recommended.
+It will make sure all the
+   resources you deploy to AWS are unique to you.
+Let's not step on other's
+   toes.

+    ```bash
+    $ export SUFFIX=your-name-here
+    ```

 There are other optional configuration options not listed here.
 The scripts
 [`publish.sh`](publish.sh) and [`execute.sh`](execute.sh) will list all
 available options at the top of their files.